mzero/amidiminder/USER-GUIDE.md

   ```

 You can make connections as you need, and
-`amidiminder` will remember them.
+`midiminder` will remember them.
 If the devices get unplugged, then later
 replugged, the service will reconnect them up for you.
 This will even work
 across reboots.